The Many Women of

 and I want to see what she plays like live.
 I am also excited

-about Nadja Salerno-Sonnenberg because I have heard her
+about Nadja Salerno-Sonnenberg because I have heard

 play on television, cds, and her documentary movie, so I want